by Jason Wasserman MD PhD FRCPC

 When examined under the microscope, anaplastic thyroid carcinoma is typically made up of very large and abnormal-looking cells.
 The cells may be described as epithelioid if they are round and stick together or spindled if they are longer than they are wide and spread apart.
 In addition, the tumour cells are often described as undifferentiated because they look nothing like the cells normally found in the thyroid gland.
 Areas of necrosis (cell death) and a large number of mitotic figures (tumour cells dividing to create new tumour cells) are commonly seen.

-In some cases, anaplastic thyroid carcinoma arises from a more well-differentiated type of thyroid cancer such as papillary thyroid carcinoma or follicular carcinoma.
+In some cases, anaplastic thyroid carcinoma arises from a more well-differentiated type of thyroid cancer, such as papillary thyroid carcinoma or follicular carcinoma.
 If a more well-differentiated tumour is seen, it will be described in your report.

 There are two types of extrathyroidal extension:

-The pathologic stage for anaplastic thyroid carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
+The pathologic stage for anaplastic thyroid carcinoma is based on the TNM staging system, an internationally recognized system created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and a worse prognosis.
+In general, a higher number means a more advanced disease and a worse prognosis.

 Anaplastic thyroid carcinoma is given a nodal stage of 0 or 1 based on the presence or absence of tumour cells in a lymph node and the location of the involved lymph nodes.